← Back to Petra Tickets

 What are Petra's opening hours in 2026?

 Petra is open daily, year-round, with summer and winter schedules.
 Summer hours (April–September) are 06:00–18:00 with last entry at 17:00.
 Winter hours (October–March) are 06:00–16:00 with last entry at 15:00.
 The first-entry slot at 06:00 is the strongest planning move: the Siq is empty, the Treasury reveal happens without crowds, and you finish the Monastery climb before the heat of the day.
 The visitor centre and Siq become genuinely crowded after 09:00 in peak season; mid-afternoon often sees coach groups bottlenecking the Royal Tombs area.
 Petra by Night is a separate ticketed event running Monday, Wednesday, and Thursday nights from 20:30 — luminaries are lit along the Siq and the Treasury area, with Bedouin music.
-It is a separate 17 JOD ticket and is not included in standard day passes.
+It is a separate evening event and is not included in standard day passes.

 How much does Petra cost?